sidtalia/low-cost-multi-modal-approach-to-localization/README.md

 (will update this as I build this project)

-For the hardware specifications and 3d print files as well as 2 d drawings, go into the "hardware folder"(currently unavailable).
+For the hardware specifications (including wiring specifications), 3d print files as well as 2 d drawings, go into the "hardware folder".

 For the back end libraries, go into the "libraries folder"(currently unavailable).